Test command

 The test command has three levels of complexity:

-Surface: high level tests to ensure all the necessary files are available and metadata is compliant with Ersilia standards.
-It does not actually run the model, and is designed to be a quick maintenance for models.
+Basic: high level tests to ensure all the necessary files are available and metadata is compliant with Ersilia standards.
+It does not actually run the model, and is designed to be a quick maintenance for models

 Hence, a test command could look like: